annaesvensson/yellow-emoji/README.md

 ![Screenshot](emoji-screenshot.png?raw=true)

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-emoji/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to add an emoji

 Add `:shortcode:` to the text of a page.
 Here's an [emoji cheat sheet](https://github.com/ikatyang/emoji-cheat-sheet).